 - conducting satisfactory negotiations at or near termination to prevent cost overruns and ensure collection of all legitimate claims for reimbursement to the University;

-- maintaining official files (except accounting records and documentation for expenditures) of each Award until conclusion of the Sponsor audit or audit vulnerability period; and
+- maintaining official files (except accounting records and documentation for expenditures) of each Award until conclusion of the Sponsor audit or audit vulnerability period.

-- The Controller's Office, primarily through Budgets and Finance, serves the administration of Sponsored Projects by:
+- The Office of the Vice President for Finance and Planning primarily through Grant and Contract Accounting, serves the financial administration of Sponsored Projects by:

 - screening Award budgets and Sponsored Project expenditures to ensure that costs are allowable and ensuring that expenditures are categorized by the proper account code;